devadvance/terminalcheatsheet/guides/open-terminal-macos.md

 ---
 layout: guide-layout
-title: How to open terminal on MacOS
+title: How to open terminal on macOS
-excerpt: This guide is intended to teach you how to find terminal on MacOS and how to open terminal on MacOS.
+excerpt: This guide is intended to teach you how to find terminal on macOS and how to open terminal on macOS.
 permalink: /guides/open-terminal-macos
 permalink_without_prefix: /guides/open-terminal-macos
 lang: en